Kevin Keegan: 1977–1980: Hamburger SV

 Keegan's transfer to Hamburger SV was agreed between the FA Cup final and the European Cup final of 1977, although Keegan had negotiated a maximum transfer fee the season before.
-The agreement set the British record transfer record at £500,000, and nearly doubled the German transfer record.
+The agreement set the British record transfer fee at £500,000, and nearly doubled the German transfer record.
 Keegan arrived in Germany, joining a club that had not finished higher than sixth in two decades.
 He told ITV's Brian Moore that his annual salary the last season he played for Liverpool was £22,000, whereas at Hamburg it was £122,000.

 Following his move to Hamburg, Keegan became an early trendsetter with his new haircut, a perm.
 On first sight, his wife thought it was hilarious and his agent jokingly tried to disown him in public.
 Soon though, players such as Bryan Robson, Charlie George, Phil Neal, Terry McDermott also had perms.
 Later, when Keegan was at Newcastle United as a manager, he and McDermott would joke about the perm in an advertisement.
 Keegan became Hamburg's best-paid player and was billed by the club's business manager, Dr. Peter Krohn, as the superstar signing from England who would transform an average German team.
 Keegan did not feel immediately accepted by his new teammates, and perceived slights from teammates that supported this idea, like making an open run in training but not receiving a pass.

 Rules stated that no club was allowed more than two foreign players on its squad.
 Unbeknownst to Keegan, his transfer had indirectly moved out the three-time European Cup winner Horst Blankenburg.
 Blankenburg was a very popular member of the squad, and this upset some players.
 There was also some resentment among the other players who thought that the previous coach, whom the players liked, was replaced by Krohn to accommodate Keegan.
 It was not until Keegan had moved out of temporary accommodation and moved to a bungalow in the little village of Itzstedt that Keegan began to feel he could make inroads and have a successful career and life in Germany.